What to Expect

 Worship at Immanuel Anglican Church combines the friendly informality you might expect from a church that meets in a public high school with the grace and beauty of Christian rituals that date back thousands of years.
 The service is led by our Rector (head pastor), Father Aaron Damiani, with many lay leaders—men, women, and even children—actively taking part in proclaiming Scriptures and leading prayers.
 Anglicans view worship as “a work of the people,” so the service is highly participatory.
 A detailed Order of Service is provided so that everyone may join in worship as much or as little as he or she is comfortable.

 Nursery and Children’s Chapel serve kids from birth through sixth grade through the first half of the service.
 In the second half of the service, all kids join their parents or caregivers for Holy Communion (though children are always welcome to be with their families for the entire service if desired).
+Our Children’s Chapel is available during the 9:00a service only and our Nursery is available during both services for children under 3 years old.

 We hope that if you haven’t joined us for a service yet you will soon.
 We love visitors!